artemgilmanov/DataStructures/Array/about.md

 Did you notice the fatal flaw with this approach though?
 It's the wrong return type!
 We could copy the result array back into the input array... and then return the length... but this is not what the question wants us to do.
 We want to instead do the deletions with a space complexity of O(1) and a time complexity of O(N).

-## A Better Repeated Deletion Algorithm - Answer
+### A Better Repeated Deletion Algorithm - Two Pointer Technique

 Anyway, the algorithm with O(N) space is surprisingly similar to the one without.
 Interestingly, it's simpler though, because it doesn't need to firstly determine the size of the output.